 Legal Requirements

-Polish Language Requirements for Karta Pobytu
+Polish B1 Certificate for Karta Pobytu and Citizenship

 To obtain a Karta Pobytu Stałego (Permanent Residence Permit) or Polish citizenship, most foreigners must prove their Polish language proficiency at the B1 level or higher with an official state certificate.
 PolishReady helps candidates prepare for this mandatory exam.